HobbitLong/CMC/README.md

 ## Momentum Contrast and Instance Discrimination

-I have implemented and tested the following two methods on a ImageNet100 subset:
+I have implemented and tested MoCo and InsDis on a ImageNet100 subset:
-- MoCo: Momentum Contrast for Unsupervised Visual Representation Learning ([Paper](https://arxiv.org/abs/1911.05722))
-- InsDis: Unsupervised Feature Learning via Non-Parametric Instance-level Discrimination ([Paper](https://arxiv.org/abs/1805.01978))

 The pre-training stage: